 Sculpted over millions of years, natural rock formations offer a stunning insight into the Earth itself.
-Created by erosion, and chiseled by wind and water they are breathtaking to behold.
+Created by erosion, and chiselled by wind and water they are breathtaking to behold.

 Tourists often travel miles into the wilderness to admire these amazing creations of nature.
 Check out our list of the 22 incredible natural rock formations you have to see.

 The aptly named Wave Rock in Hyden Wildlife Park, Western Australia looks like a giant granite ocean wave.
-It was likely formed by running water, which also left behind the colorful streaks.
+It was likely formed by running water, which also left behind the colourful streaks.

 Đavolja Varoš or “Devil’s Town” in the Radan Mountains of south Serbia is made up of over 200 rock towers (also called hoodoos, fairy chimneys, or earth pyramids).
 Created by a volatile volcanic history, the area is also home to springs with unusually pungent waters.

 Read more: Explore these 25 things to do in Serbia